 If your website isn’t passing The Mom Test, or one (all?) of the six common website mistakes rang true for you, then you know it’s time for a few upgrades.
 Getting the website of your dreams is WAY easier than you think.
 And it starts with taking these little faux pas and spit-shining them up a bit.

 The next thing you should do?
-Tune into my LIVE training with TONIC founder (and one of my fav gal pals) Jen Olmstead to learn simple ways to make your site STUNNING (and high converting), in no time.
+Tune into my FREE training with TONIC founder (and one of my fav gal pals) Jen Olmstead to learn simple ways to make your site STUNNING (and high converting), in no time.